tcoopman/hugo-blog/content/post/the-ergodox-ez-keyboard.md

 share = true
 +++

 I think it was somewhere last year that I felt some pain in some of the fingers of my right hand for the first time.
-Mostly my thumb and pink felt unconfortable.
+Mostly my thumb and pink felt uncomfortable.
 Around the same period I also felt some pain in my right shoulder.
 It wasn't exactly at the same time but I found it a little disturbing knowing that as a developper these are things to watch out for.
 Before last year I never had any issues, so I wasn't worried too much and felt that some attention to it would hopefully make it better.